Baerchadwick/ll-docs/workflow/instructions/markdown_basics.md

 # MARKDOWN BASICS

+You should probably just check out [THIS guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis), but we'll create an **EXTREMELY** short version here with just the basics.

 ## Headings
 To insert a heading, just add one or more `#` characters (followed by a space) at the beginning of the line. `#` will give you an `h1`, `##` will give you an `h2`, etc. For instance, at the beginning of this section we typed
 ```